 This is a question you may be asking yourself, and for a good reason.
 While even larger televisions are available for the everyday consumer, a 75 inch TV will still make its presence known in the average home.

-Where should I mount a 75 inch TV on the wall?
+Mounting a 75 inch TV

 Use your judgement on what will be the best height for the majority of the time.
-You can read our guide to how to mount a TV for maximum preparation before you get the screwdriver out.
+You can read our guide to how to mount a TV for complete preparation before you get the screwdriver out.

 In short, make sure that you're not trying to mount your new, expensive TV with an ill-fitting bracket, measuring the dimensions and weight of your screen before looking for the perfect mount.
 Most will list the optimal TV size and maximum weight – pay attention to these, and you shouldn't go too far wrong.